calblueprint/girls-write-now/pr_template.md

 ## How to review

-[//]: # "The order in which to review files and what to expect when testing locally"
+[//]: # 'The order in which to review files and what to expect when testing locally'

 ## Next steps